ErikaWeb/what-should-i-cook-weekend/README.md

 Python + SQL project that suggests meals based on what's in your fridge This project helps answer that timeless question: *"What can I cook with what I have?"*

-I used Python (pandas) to clean a recipe dataset and BigQuery SQL to explore recipe suggestions based on fridge-friendly ingredients.
+I used Python (Pandas) to clean a recipe dataset and BigQuery SQL to explore recipe suggestions based on fridge-friendly ingredients.

 ## 🔧 Tools Used
-- Python (pandas)
+- Python (Pandas)
-- BigQuery (SQL)
+- BigQuery (SQL)  # recipes.sql
-- Jupyter Notebook
+- Jupyter Notebook # recipe_cleaning.ipynb

 ## 🧹 Data Cleaning Highlights
 - Fixed broken characters and encoding (ISO-8859-1)